FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ### Setup

-Challenge up to three opponents, gather three standard D6 dice (numbers 1-6) as well as a pen and some paper to keep track of the score.
+Challenge up to three opponents, three standard D6 dice (numbers 1-6) per player (idealy visually different), an einhorn and plenty of smooth rocks.

+The poor mans option that works is any object that will resemble the einhorn and something to keep track of the score e.g. rocks, coins, etc. Pen and paper works but is a little more work and kills the flow.

-Everyone starts with 10 points.
-The person closest to the die at this point starts the game.
+Everyone starts with 6 rocks (=points).
+Roll all three die and the player with highest total number starts the game.

 ### Play